jackyzha0/jackyzha0.github.io/content/thoughts/decentralized marketplace.md

 ## Orchid
 [Website](https://www.orchid.com/)

-TLDR; decentralized VPN with nanopayment channels
+TLDR; decentralized VPN with nanopayment channels based on xDAI L2 chain

 Providers on Orchid run the Orchid server which accepts connection requests and provides VPN service in exchange for immediate payment via nanopayments.
 Orchid providers stake OXT tokens in an Ethereum smart contract (the directory) to advertise their services to clients.
 Orchid clients then select providers randomly, weighted by proportional stake, so that the probability of picking a particular provider is equal to their fraction of the total stake.